cynthiapao/First-Meeting-and-Marital-Satisfaction/README.md

 # First Meeting and Marital Satisfaction

 Data:
-from China Family Panel Studies (CFPS) 2014 included a summary code book in Chinese
+from China Family Panel Studies (CFPS) 2014;
+a summary code book in Chinese included in the folder

 Key findings:
 1) Meeting partners through people selves led to higher marital satisfaction than through arranged meeting;